Martin Coleman Jnr: Club

-Coleman joined the Ballinhassig club at a young age and played in all grades at juvenile and underage levels, winning three successive divisional championship titles in the minor grade between 1998 and 2000.In 1998 they got to the Minor A County Final losing out to Erin's Own 1-12 to 1-05.
+Coleman joined the Ballinhassig club at a young age and played in all grades at juvenile and underage levels, winning three successive divisional championship titles in the minor grade between 1998 and 2000.In 1998 they got to the Minor A County Final losing out to Erin's Own 1–12 to 1-05.
 By this stage he had already joined the club's junior team as goalkeeper.
-In 2000, Coleman won his first South East Championship title following a 1-10 to 1-09 defeat of Courcey Rovers in the final.
-On 12 November 2000, Coleman was in goal when Ballinahssig were defeated by Nemo Rangers by 2-08 to 1-10 in the County Junior Championship final.
+In 2000, Coleman won his first South East Championship title following a 1–10 to 1–09 defeat of Courcey Rovers in the final.
+On 12 November 2000, Coleman was in goal when Ballinhassig were defeated by Nemo Rangers by 2–08 to 1–10 in the County Junior Championship final.

-Coleman won a second South East Championship title in 2002 after a 2-07 to 0-08 defeat of Carrigaline in the final.
-On 17 November 2002, he won a County Junior Championship medal after a 2-12 to 3-07 victory over Fr.
-O'Neill's in the final at Páirc Uí Chaoimh, before later winning a Munster medal following a 6-07 to 2-08 defeat of Ballinahinch.
-On 11 May 2003, Coleman scored a point from a free in Ballinhassig's 4-15 to 1-06 All-Ireland final defeat of Blacks and Whites.
+Coleman won a second South East Championship title in 2002 after a 2–07 to 0–08 defeat of Carrigaline in the final.
+On 17 November 2002, he won a County Junior Championship medal after a 2–12 to 3–07 victory over Fr.
+O'Neill's in the final at Páirc Uí Chaoimh, before later winning a Munster medal following a 6–07 to 2–08 defeat of Ballinahinch.
+On 11 May 2003, Coleman scored a point from a free in Ballinhassig's 4–15 to 1-06 All-Ireland final defeat of Blacks and Whites.

-On 1 October 2005, Coleman won a Cork Premier Intermediate Championship medal after a 1-16 to 1-11 defeat of Aghada in the final.
+On 1 October 2005, Coleman won a Cork Premier Intermediate Championship medal after a 1–16 to 1–11 defeat of Aghada in the final.
 He later won a Munster medal before lining out in the All-Ireland final on 12 February 2006.
 Coleman ended the game as a runner-up as Ballinhassig were defeated by Dicksboro.

-Coleman won a second Cork Premier Intermediate Championship medal on 7 October 2012 after a 1-19 to 1-15 defeat of Bandon in the final.
+Coleman won a second Cork Premier Intermediate Championship medal on 7 October 2012 after a 1–19 to 1–15 defeat of Bandon in the final.

 Inter-county

 Minor and under-21

-Coleman joined the Cork minor hurling team in 2001, making his first appearance in a 1-15 to 0-07 Munster Championship quarter-final defeat of Waterford.
+Coleman joined the Cork minor hurling team in 2001, making his first appearance in a 1–15 to 0-07 Munster Championship quarter-final defeat of Waterford.
 In spite of losing out to Tipperary in the subsequent Munster final, Coleman later won an All-Ireland medal following Cork's 2–10 to 1–08 defeat of Galway in the final.

 Coleman subsequently enjoyed three seasons as first-choice goalkeeper with the Cork under-21 hurling team.

 Intermediate

 Coleman was selected for the Cork intermediate hurling team during the team's unsuccessful championship campaign in 2002.
-He was included on the team once again in 2003 and won a Munster medal after a 2-12 to 0-11 defeat of Waterford.
-On 30 August 2003, Coleman won an All-Ireland medal as Kilkenny were defeated by 1-21 to 0-23 in the final.
+He was included on the team once again in 2003 and won a Munster medal after a 2–12 to 0–11 defeat of Waterford.
+On 30 August 2003, Coleman won an All-Ireland medal as Kilkenny were defeated by 1–21 to 0–23 in the final.

 In 2013, Coleman returned to the Cork intermediate team as captain.